basho/basho_docs/source/languages/en/riak/dev/advanced/write-once.md

 ## Siblings

-As mentioned, entries in Write-once Buckets are intended to be written only once---users who are not abusing the semantics of the bucket type should not be updating or over-writing entries in buckets of this type.
+As mentioned, entries in write-once buckets are intended to be written only once---users who are not abusing the semantics of the bucket type should not be updating or over-writing entries in buckets of this type.
 However, it is possible for users to misuse the API, accidentally or otherwise, which might